Rickedydoo/Arrick/README.md

 # Problem Statement:
 # Vaccination Scheduling: Develop a mobile/web application through which patients and health organizations can manage scheduling and administration of the COVID-19 vaccines.
 The application can include features like vaccination eligibility, priority queue, smart overbooking, no-contact patient check-in, location-wise appointment, appointment reminders, etc.

+In this project we used Java to code out our website for Vaccination Scheduling.
+For the database, we use Oracle SQL* Plus to store respective data from users.

 # Our Home Page
 ![](Images/Main1.JPG)
 ![](Images/Main2.JPG)